 The Year 9 English course at Narangba Valley State High School is an engaging and challenging course which is designed to deepen students' reading, writing, speaking, listening and viewing skills.
-The program focuses heavily on the building of improved comprehension skills in the students.
+The program focuses heavily on the building of improved comprehension skills in students.
+There is still an emphasis on the explicit teaching of literacy skills such as grammar, punctuation, spelling and vocabulary building.
+Students have opportunities to read for pleasure in class and are also encouraged to read every night.
 As the final year of junior secondary English, it also concentrates on furthering their understanding of the role of literature, its impact on the human race and how authors utilise text structures and language features to influence readers/viewers.
+The Year 9 program is based around the integrating device of "VOICE" - the same focus for all junior English programs from years 7 - 9.